-Another important factor which makes winter travel to Lisbon very desirable is the low costs of accommodation and travelling during off-season.
+Another important factor which makes winter travel to Lisbon very desirable is the low costs of accommodation and traveling during the off-season.
 Lisbon –and Europe in general- is not very cheap in terms of tourism.
-Still, Lisbon is one of the cheapest destinations in Europe, and especially during off-season when prices are cut, it offers great memories and experiences for lower costs.
-Also, the fact that fewer people are interested in going to Lisbon in winter increases the chance to find available, quality, and cheap accommodation and travelling options.
+Still, Lisbon is one of the cheapest destinations in Europe, and especially during the off-season when prices are cut, it offers great memories and experiences for lower costs.
+Also, the fact that fewer people are interested in going to Lisbon in winter increases the chance to find available, quality, and cheap accommodation and travel options.

 Although unsurprisingly the weather in Lisbon during winter is cold, it still is significantly hotter than most European destinations.
-Because the city gets plenty of sunlight in winters, too, the weather temperature does not really go lower than 8-10 degrees.
-Therefore, the weather in winter in Lisbon is also great for travelling, walking along the streets and enjoying the delights offered by the Portuguese capital.
+Because the city gets plenty of sunlight in winters, too, the weather temperature does not go lower than 8-10 degrees.
+Therefore, the weather in winter in Lisbon is also great for traveling, walking along the streets, and enjoying the delights offered by the Portuguese capital.

 Main Sights are Still There, and Only for You